SigurdJanson/seifseit/seifseit/content/english/_index.md

 ############################# Funfacts ###############################
 funfacts:
   enable: true
-  title: "Fun Facts About Us"
+  title: "Fun Facts About Me"
   description: "'Far far away, behind the word mountains, far from the countries Vokalia and Consonantia, <br> there live the blind texts.
 Separated they live in Bookmarksgrove right at the coast of the Semantics'"
   funfact_item:
   # funfacts item loop